 Through the International Programs of the California State University, Sonoma State University students may spend an academic year in residence at a university abroad.
 Courses taken abroad through the International Programs count as residence units in all University programs and can be integrated into an overall academic plan.
-For further information, contact the Center for International Eduaction, (707) 664-2582, located in the International Hall.
+For further information, contact International Services, (707) 664-2582, located in Salazar 1060.